 Well, when things were really getting low for Leonard, he came in one day and needed to take care of some financial business with a money order.
 His beard and hair were a bit wild, he was barefoot, had no shirt on and his belly was hovering over his belt.
 When I came up with the total, Leonard went searching in the pockets of his jeans for the last bit of change.
 It took him literally minutes before he painfully coaxed the coins out, cursing all the way and lamenting how the pockets on these new-fangled designer jeans were getting smaller and smaller.
 This was common banter with customers — being a rural Postmaster is a lot like tending bar — you find yourself filling a number of roles and one of them is to be a sounding board for people’s troubles and complaints that have nothing to do with the Postal Service.

 With the transaction finished and the cussing over, I slapped a stamp on the envelope, and Leonard turned around to leave a satisfied, but not necessarily happy, customer.
 I was putting the change in my drawer and saying my goodbyes as he headed out of the lobby.
 I immediately noticed what I thought were embroidered flowers on the back pocket of his jeans and squinted my eyes to see the Chic logo.
 It took me a couple of seconds to realize Leonard had picked up a pair of women’s jeans at the thrift store and, like myself and many other men, had no idea that women’s jeans have smaller pockets in the front!
 I confirmed that later with Denise.
 I was amused at the sight of a crusty old placer miner heading past my window and on up the street of this rough and tumble mining town in 80’s women’s jeans — and, nothing else.
-But, looking back now, I have to be open to the notion that, perhaps, Leonard may have been a trendsetter!
+Looking back, I decided I should be open to the notion that, perhaps, Leonard may have actually been a trendsetter!

-Someday, I’ll talk about the differences I noticed between men and women in a workplace, where the use of ink pens is crucial to the mission.
+Someday, I’ll talk about the differences I noticed between men and women working for the Postal Service, where the use of ink pens is crucial to the mission.